huggingface/diffusers/docs/source/en/tutorials/inference_with_big_models.md

 image.save("dog.png")
 ```

-If placing all the model-level components on the GPU all at once is not feasible, you can make use of `enable_model_cpu_offload()`:
+If placing all the model-level components on the GPU at once is not feasible, use [`~DiffusionPipeline.enable_model_cpu_offload`] to help you:

 ```diff
 - pipeline.to("cuda")
 + pipeline.enable_model_cpu_offload()
 ```

-## Misc

-In general, we recommend sharding when the given checkpoint is more than 5GB (in FP32).
+In general, we recommend sharding when a checkpoint is more than 5GB (in fp32).

 If you want to distribute the model-level components across multiple GPUs, then using `device_map` when loading a pipeline could be also useful.
 Refer to [this guide](../training/distributed_inference.md#distributed-inference-with-multiple-gpus) for more details.